AI assistant — not human

 Adds AI-powered review sets (predictive coding, near-duplicate detection, email threading, relevance scoring), non-M365 data processing, custodian communications, and privileged content detection.
 Required for complex litigation with large data volumes.

-Data lifecycle management ensures content is retained for the required period and deleted when no longer needed.
-Records management adds regulatory controls for content that must be preserved as immutable records.
+Data lifecycle management ensures that content is retained for the required duration and deleted when it is no longer needed.
+Records management adds regulatory controls for content that must be kept as unchangeable records.

 Apply broad retention settings to entire locations — all Exchange mailboxes, all SharePoint sites, specific Teams channels.
 Retention policies run silently in the background.
 Content is retained for the specified period (e.g., 7 years) and optionally deleted after.
 Users cannot see or override retention policies.
 Use for baseline organizational retention: "Keep all email for 7 years" or "Delete Teams messages after 1 year."